NetLogo/View2.5D/readme.md

 - view2.5d:update-all-patch-views
 > Must be called from the Observer context.
 Updates all existing patch-view windows according to the latest values.

-- view2.5d:update-patch-view <Title: String>
+- view2.5d:update-patch-view {Title: String}
 > Must be called from the Observer context.
 Updates only the patch-view window with the specified title (if any).

-- view2.5d:update-turtle-view <Title: String> <Agents: TurtleSet>
+- view2.5d:update-turtle-view {Title: String} {Agents: TurtleSet}
 > Must be called from the Observer context.
 Updates only the turtle-view window with the specified title (if any).
 > The turtle-set selector must be supplied to refresh the set of turtles.

 ####OTHER LESS IMPORTANT PRIMITIVES:

-- view2.5d:remove-patch-view <Title: String>
+- view2.5d:remove-patch-view {Title: String}
 > Closes and removes the specified patch view programmatically (equivalent to closing the window manually).

-- view2.5d:remove-turtle-view <Title: String>
+- view2.5d:remove-turtle-view {Title: String}
 > Closes and removes the specified turtle view programmatically (equivalent to closing the window manually).

 - view2.5d:count-windows